From Volcanic Peaks to Island Shores

 Fig.9 Kelingking Cliff.

-The panoramic view from this vantage point was nothing short of breathtaking.
-Unfortunately, our tightly packed itinerary left us with insufficient time to descend to the beach below—a privilege reserved for those with extended stays or private tour packages on the island.
+The panoramic view from this viewpoint was nothing short of breathtaking.
+Unfortunately, our tightly packed itinerary did not leave enough time to hike down to the beach below.
+That is a privilege better suited to those staying longer or booking a private tour on the island.

 Fig.10 Kelingking Cliff.

-Nonetheless, the experience of witnessing these natural wonders left an indelible impression on all of us.
-Our final destination brought us to the serene shores of Crystal Bay Beach.
-Here, we soaked in the tranquility of the surroundings before bidding farewell to Nusa Penida.
-By evening, we found ourselves back on the shores of Bali, enriched by a day filled with unforgettable experiences and breathtaking scenery.
+Even so, seeing these natural wonders left a lasting impression on all of us.
+Our final stop took us to the calm shores of Crystal Bay Beach.
+There, we enjoyed the peaceful atmosphere before saying goodbye to Nusa Penida.
+By evening, we were back on the shores of Bali, enriched by a day full of unforgettable experiences and breathtaking scenery.